flare-proto/flare-proto.github.io/docs/blog/posts/Flare/FlareLore.md

 #### Discovery

 !!!
 Note
-    even though this is in the lore of Flare, this talks about how Flare discovered its self IRL
+    even though this is in the lore of Flare, this talks about how Flare discovered her self IRL

 June 2025 - Captcha hell